DenisBalan/denis.md/_posts/2020-03-23-azure-devops-docker-build-deploy.md

 ```
 ## Create release definition

-After you succesfully deployed container image into dockerhub from azure devops, to run it you should create a release definiton (or alternatively, deploy it via `az cli` specifying your image name), in this article i will go with first step.
+After you successfully deployed container image into docker hub from azure devops, to run it you should create a release definition (or alternatively, deploy it via `az cli` specifying your image name), in this article i will go with first step.

 Navigate to `Pipelines - Releases` click `New release pipeline`